natario1/CameraView/docs/_docs/frame-processing.md

 ### Advanced: Thread Control

 Starting from `v2.5.1`, you can control the number of background threads that are allocated for frame processing work.
-This should further push you into perform processing actions synchronously and can be useful if processing is very slow with respect to the preview frame rate, in order to avoid dropping too many frames.
+This should further push you into performing processing actions synchronously and can be useful if processing is very slow with respect to the preview frame rate, in order to avoid dropping too many frames.